Apply for LLM Financial Aid

 Financial aid may be offered to a few international applicants demonstrating financial need and outstanding academic achievement who would otherwise be unable to pay for the LLM program.
 Those applicants must submit a separate written statement with their application materials that provides details on their finances, including the amount and sources of funding available to support their USF studies.
 No financial aid application will be considered without this information.
 Since funds are limited, it is to the scholarship applicant's advantage to submit their complete application with supporting materials as early as possible.

-In addition, a Citibank program offers loans to international students, who are neither citizens nor permanent residents if they have a credit-worthy US citizen as a co-signor.
-See www.citiassist.com.
+In addition, Discover offers private loans to international students, who are neither citizens nor permanent residents if they have a credit-worthy US citizen as a co-signor.
+See www.discoverstudentloans.com or call 877.728.3030.

 U.S. citizens or Permanent Residents needing financial aid may submit the Free Application for Federal Student Aid (FAFSA) by February 15.
 Such students may qualify for an Unsubsidized Federal Direct Stafford Loan of up to $20,500.
 Additional information on financial aid for U.S. citizens or U.S. Permanent Residents is available by clicking here.
 For further information about these and other programs contact the USF School of Law Office of Financial Aid.